Personal allowances and income tax rates

 To qualify for this additional allowance you must:

 - Be registered on your local authority’s register of blind or severely sight-impaired persons if you live in England or Wales; or

 - Be so blind that you cannot perform any work for which eyesight is essential if you live in Northern Ireland or Scotland.

 Income tax rates

 Once your earnings and other income (e.g. rental income and income from savings and investments) exceed your personal allowance, the excess becomes liable to income tax.
 Income tax rates are banded depending on the amount of your taxable income.
-Your taxable income is broadly your gross income (your income from all sources before tax) less any allowable deductions (including contributions to a defined benefit or money purchase pension scheme) less your personal allowance.
-From April 2017 tax bands will differ slightly in Scotland. than they do in the rest of the UK.
+Your taxable income is broadly your gross income (your income from all sources before tax) less any allowable deductions (including contributions to a defined benefit or defined contribution pension scheme) less your personal allowance.
+From April 2017 tax bands are slightly different in Scotland than they are in the rest of the UK.

 The different rates and bands of income tax for the tax year 2021/22 in England, Wales and Northern Ireland are: